i-TechSupport-orlando/btenforce/README.md

 LOG_RETENTION="$LOG_RETENTION"`
 ```
 ## Safari Prevention
 Most schools prefer students use Google Chrome due to the robust feature set designed spcificaly with schools in mind.
 The problem is macOS does not have an easy way to restrict its usage by end-users. `btenforce` effectively prevents Safari from being used because if the app is detected, it's killed.
 Hopefully Apple adds more robust web browser restrictions in a future version of macOS.
+It's extremely effective, but ensure that `btenforce` is installed after anyworkflows that require Safari such as before Chrome (or another browser) is installed. `btenforce` should not be enabled early in the enrollment process with `$SAFARI_CONTROL` set to `enforce`.

 - osascript: This is the most accurate method as it will only alert to open Safari windows.
 This requires a config profile that I have yet to get working.
 - pgrep:     If osascript isn't possible due to a prompting the students to approve it, or you cannot create a PPPC profile, this is a good alternative.
 It will have some false positives though. `pgrep` is the default method used.
 If `$SAFARI_CONTROL` is set to `allow`, `$SAFARI_CONTROL_METHOD` will be ignored.